-You've probably experienced this frustrating situation: you decide to shed some pounds and start eating fewer calories, expecting to see that number on the scale drop.
+You've probably experienced this frustrating situation: you decide to diet and start eating fewer calories, expecting to see that number on the scale drop.
 But then, bam!
 It goes the other way, and you're left wondering, "Why am I gaining weight when I'm eating less?"
-Well, turns out it's not as simple as "calories in, calories out."
+Well, it turns out it's not as simple as "calories in, calories out."
 There are hidden factors at play here, and we're going to dive into them in this article.

 1. Metabolism and Caloric Adaptation: